ryantd42/NY-Legislative-Git/2023/A3498A-2023/bill.md

  of real property and removal of person or persons in possession.
-  (i) For requisitioning, receiving, entering in the appropriate  books, and  for  the  return  of  a  warrant  of eviction or any other mandate, [fifteen] TWENTY dollars, in advance.
+  (i) For requisitioning, receiving, entering in the appropriate  books, and  for  the  return  of  a  warrant  of eviction or any other mandate, fifteen dollars, in advance.
-  (ii) For service of notice of eviction on a person or  persons  to  be served,  [fifteen]  TWENTY  dollars  for  each  person  to be served, in advance.
+  (ii) For service of notice of eviction on a person or  persons  to  be served, fifteen dollars for each person to be served, in advance.
   (iii)  Mileage  of services covered in subparagraph (ii) of this para- graph, in advance, except where two or more notices of eviction  are  to be  served  at  the  same  time, within the same site or location, there shall be only one mileage fee.
-  (iv)  For executing a warrant of eviction or any mandate requiring him or her to put a person in  possession  of  real  property  and  removing person  or persons in possession, [seventy-five] ONE HUNDRED dollars, in advance.
+  (iv) For executing a warrant of eviction or any mandate requiring  him or  her  to  put  a  person  in possession of real property and removing person or persons in possession, seventy-five dollars, in advance.
   (v) Mileage for services covered in subparagraph (iv)  of  this  para- graph, in advance.
   (g) Sales.